ossf/wg-securing-software-repos/docs/principles-for-package-repository-security.md

 We define 4 levels of security maturity:
 - Level 0 is defined as having very little security maturity.
 - Level 1 is defined as having basic security maturity.
-Package repositories support basic security features like multi-factor authentication, allow security researchers to report vulnerabilities.
+Package repositories support basic security features like multi-factor authentication and allow security researchers to report vulnerabilities.
 All package management ecosystems should be working towards this level.
 - Level 2 is defined as having moderate security.
 - Level 3 is defined as having advanced security.
 These items are more aspirational, especially for smaller package management ecosystems.